BIG READ: And they're off! The summer season at Goodwood begins

-As its 2018 season of world-famous events kicks off today with seven high-class horse races, the hard-working teams that turn the bustling Goodwood calendar of fixtures into a reality tell of the preparation required to get things off the ground.
+As its 2018 season of world-famous events kicked off on Saturday with seven high-class horse races, the hard-working teams that turn the bustling Goodwood calendar of fixtures into a reality tell of the preparation required to get things off the ground.

 At the heart of it all is a 17th century house, situated in picturesque parkland, part of a 12,000-acre site in West Sussex.